 Education and/or Experience

-Associates degree or equivalent from a two-year college or technical institute in engineering or construction technology; or sixty hours related study in the field of hazardous waste management, environmental science and/or radiation health and two to three years related experience; or equivalent combination of education and experience.
-Applicant will also need to be a qualified track inspector, minimum of two years rail experience, RCO qualified, and fluent with GCOR.
+Associate’s degree or equivalent from a two-year college or technical institute in engineering or construction technology; or sixty hours related study in the field of hazardous waste management, environmental science and/or radiation health and two to three years related experience; or equivalent combination of education and experience.

 Language Skills